innoq/architecture-antipatterns/_case_studies/splitting_a_checkout_system.md

+---
-# Splitting a checkout system into too many services ✅
+name: Splitting a checkout system into too many services
-*Author: Tobias*

-## What was the good idea?
+authors: Tobias
+done: false
+excerpt_separator: <!--more-->
+layout: study
+---
-The project should replace the existing, monolithic and hard to scale checkout system with a modern, scalable and loosely coupled implementation.
+The project should replace the existing, monolithic and hard to scale checkout system with a modern, scalable and loosely coupled implementation.<!--more-->
 To achieve this, a microservice architecture was chosen as the target architecture for the software system.
 The microservices should be orchestrated by some core service.
 In addition there was a Javascript desktop application with an associated backend for frontend (that used the core service as a main data provider).
 Communication between the services was either synchronous via HTTP or, in some cases, asynchronous via MQTP.

 ## What happened, was there a turning or tipping point?